Answering Open-Domain Questions of Varying Reasoning Steps from Text: Results

 \subsection{Performance on Standard Benchmarks}

-We first compare \irrr{} against previous systems on standard benchmarks, \squad{} Open and the fullwiki setting of \hotpotqa{}.
+We first compare \irrr{} against previous systems on \squad{} Open and the fullwiki setting of \hotpotqa{}.
 On each dataset, we compare the performance of \irrr{} against best previously published systems, as well as unpublished ones on public leaderboards.
 For a fairer comparison to previous work, we make use of their respective Wikipedia corpora, and limit the retriever to retrieve 150 paragraphs of text from Wikipedia at each step of reasoning.
 We also compare \irrr{} against the Graph Recurrent Retriever \citep[GRR;][]{asai2020learning} on our newly collected 3-hop question challenge test set, using the author's released code and models trained on \hotpotqa{}.
 In these experiments, we report \irrr{} performance both from training on the dataset it is evaluated on, and from combining the training data we derived from both \squadopen{} and \hotpotqa{}.

 As can be seen in Tables \ref{tab:benchmark_results_squad} and \ref{tab:benchmark_results_hotpot_3hop}, \irrr{} achieves competitive performance with previous work, and further outperforms previously published work on \squadopen{} by a large margin when trained on combined data.
 It also outperforms systems that were submitted after \irrr{} was initially submitted to the \hotpotqa{} leaderboard.
-On the 3-hop challenge set, we similarly notice a large performance margin between \irrr{} and GRR, although neither is trained with 3-hop questions, demonstrating that \irrr{} generalizes well to questions that require more retrieval steps than the ones seen during training.
+On the 3+ hop challenge set, we similarly notice a large performance margin between \irrr{} and GRR, although neither is trained with questions requiring three or more hops, demonstrating that \irrr{} generalizes well to questions that require more retrieval steps than the ones seen during training.
+We note that the systems that outperform \irrr{} on these datasets typically make use of trainable neural retrieval components, which \irrr{} can potentially benefit from adopting as well.
+Specifically, SPARTA \citep{zhao2020sparta} introduces a neural sparse retrieval system that potentially works well with \irrr{}'s oracle query generation procedure to further improve retrieval performance, thanks to its use of natural language queries.
+HopRetriever \citep{li2020hopretriever} introduces a novel representation of documents for retrieval that is particularly suitable for discovering documents connected by the same entity to answer multi-hop questions, which \irrr{} could benefit from as well.
+We leave exploration of these directions to future work.